So you already decided, or you’re deciding on starting a real estate photography videography business.

 So this is good for landscapes but excellent for real estate photography and videography.

-Olympus 7 to 14 millimeter, f 2.8 weighs around 534 grams, so it isn’t crazily heavy.
+Olympus 7 to 14 millimeters, f 2.8 weighs around 534 grams, so it isn’t heavy.

 The thing is sharp from edge to edge.